-Stations desiring to enter into communication with other stations, without, however, knowing the names of the stations within their radius of action, may employ the signal (signal of linquiry).
+Stations desiring to enter into communication with other stations, without, however, knowing the names of the stations within their radius of action, may employ the signal the end of action (signal of inquiry).
 The provisions of the preceding two paragraphs are likewise applicable to the transmission of a signal of inquiry and to the answer to such signal.

-The distress call in use is the international signal of distress
+The distress call in use is the international signal of distress •••